LuizArmesto/backbone.leaflet/README.md

 ### Delegating map events

 To delegate map events just define the `events` property like you usually do but use "map" as selector to `Leaflet` map events.
-To delegate "features" (marks, polygons, etc) events use "feature" as selector.
+To delegate [`Layers`](http://leafletjs.com/reference.html#ilayer) (markers, polygons, etc) events use "layer" as selector.

 ```javascript
 var MyMapView = Backbone.Leaflet.MapView.extend({